William Ransom Wood

-William Ransom Wood (February 3, 1907 – February 25, 2001) was an influential figure in the history of the University of Alaska and of Fairbanks, Alaska.
+William Ransom Wood (February 3, 1907 – February 25, 2001) was an American politician and leader of the University of Alaska.

 Wood was born near Jacksonville, Morgan County, Illinois.
 He was an Episcopalian.
 He served in the U.S. Navy during World War II.
 He became vice president of the University of Nevada.

 University of Alaska

 Dr. Wood assumed the presidency of the University of Alaska in 1960, serving in this capacity at the university for the next 13 years.
 During his presidency, the Fairbanks campus gained a new residence hall complex, gymnasium, classroom buildings, a heating and power plant, a library-fine arts complex, and a campus activity center.
 In 1964 an area was selected on the campus' West Ridge for further expansion, primarily of research facilities.
 The first of these was the Alaska Water Laboratory, built and operated by the U.S. Public Health Service.
 A building for biological research and a new facility for the burgeoning Geophysical Institute went up on the ridge.

 Wood served on national and international education boards and committees and was very active in the Alaska community.
 His wife, Dorothy Jane, is widely acknowledged as an important element in his success.
 During his tenure as president and afterward, he wrote books of poetry which were published by the University of Alaska Foundation.